nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/4-templates.md

 ---
 title: Templates
-contributors: [rigor789, tralves, jlooper, lewebsimple]
+contributors: [rigor789, tralves, jlooper, lewebsimple, ikoevska]
 outdated: false
 ---

-This page serves as an overview of the currently supported templates that you can use to get started with NativeScript-Vue.
+This page provides an overview of the templates that you can use to develop apps with NativeScript-Vue.
+The list is updated as new templates come up or old templates become deprecated.

-It is also assumed that you have [set up your system for NativeScript development](/en/docs/getting-started/installation).
+> **NOTE:** To use any of the listed templates, you need to [set your system up for NativeScript development](/en/docs/getting-started/installation).

-> This list will be updated as new templates come up, or old templates get deprecated.

 **Currently supported templates:**